ergest/sql_patterns/Book/chap6.md

 # Chapter 7: Query Robustness
-In this chapter we're going to talk about
+In this chapter we're going to talk about how to make your queries robust to most data problems you'll encounter.
+Robustness means that your query will not break if the underlying data changes in unpredictable ways.

+What are some of the ways that data can change?

+1. New columns are added that have NULL value for past data
+2. Existing columns that didn't have NULLs before now contain NULLs
+3. Columns that contained numbers stored as strings no longer

 ### Defensive Programming Patterns
 From NULLs, to missing data, duplicate rows and random values, real world data is messy.
 A well-written query is robust enough to handle many of these cases without crashing or giving inaccurate results.